AdrianaCiobanu/Flask-basic-app/README.md

 A basic REST API backend developed in Python using Flask which serves as endpoind "/hello" and responds with JSON:
 { "message": "Hello world"
 }
+The app is packed in a single docker container.